ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 ### FortiGuard network connection
 {: #fortinetvm_ordering-config-network-connect}

 Select **Public network** or **Private network** for FortiGuard.
-If the target cluster is configured with private-only network interfaces, only the **Private network** option is available.
+If the target cluster is configured with private-only network interfaces or the deployment is for a multizone instance, only the **Private network** option is available.
 This selection determines how FortiGuard contacts the Fortinet license server to activate the license and to download security patches, and it doesn't impact the workload data plane.

 If you select **Private network**, specify the following settings:
-* **Proxy IP Address** - The IPv4 address of the proxy server.
+* **Proxy IP address** - The IPv4 address of the proxy server.
-* **Proxy Port Number** - The port number of the proxy server, usually 8080 or 3128.
+* **Proxy port number** - The port number of the proxy server, usually 8080 or 3128.
-* **Proxy User Name** - If you require proxy authentication, enter the username of the proxy server.
+* **Proxy user name** - If you require proxy authentication, enter the username of the proxy server.
-* **Proxy Password** - If you require proxy authentication, enter the password of the proxy server.
+* **Proxy password** - If you require proxy authentication, enter the password of the proxy server.

 ### Deployment size
 {: #fortinetvm_ordering-config-size}

-{{site.data.keyword.cloud}} provides the following deployment size options:
+{{site.data.keyword.cloud}} provides the following deployment size options.
+For deployment on a multizone instance, only FortiGate-VM16 and FortiGate-VM32 are available.
 * FortiGate-VM02 (2 vCPUs)
 * FortiGate-VM04 (4 vCPUs)
 * FortiGate-VM08 (8 vCPUs)
 * FortiGate-VM16 (16 vCPUs)
 * FortiGate-VM32 (32 vCPUs)
+  The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.

 ### Monthly subscription license model
 {: #fortinetvm_ordering-config-license}

 The monthly subscription license model for FortiGate Virtual Appliance offers the following options:
-* **Standard FW** - This bundle includes:
+* **Standard FW** - This bundle includes the following.
    * Stateful packet inspection
    * VLAN protection and advanced logging
    * Ingress/egress FW rules
    * SSL/IPSec VPN termination
    * Continuous support
 * **Standard FW + UTM** - This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service.
-It includes:
    * Advanced malware protection
    * NGFW IPS and web filtering
    * Antispam